Thinking of becoming NASM-certified and not sure which of the courses to start with?

-I hope you guys got some good value out of it and can now make an educated decision on which certification is right for you.
+I hope you got some good value out of it and can now decide which certification is right for you.

 You should check out my article on how to become a personal trainer if you are starting off.

-If you are looking to go into the personal training business, I advise you to take a personal trainer program and attend live workshops so as to leverage the experience of others who have been in the business for much longer.
+Suppose you are looking to go into the personal training business.
+In that case, I advise you to take a personal trainer program and attend live workshops to leverage the experience of others who have been in the business for much longer.

 The certifications that I recommend the most are the CES and CNC certifications because the information you will learn will apply to practically every client that you train.